patilsaklesh/Resume_screener/README.md

 You can compare these metrics to decide the best performing model for deployment.

+## 💡 Future Improvements
+- Add deep learning models (e.g., BERT, LSTM) for better text understanding
+- Deploy on AWS as an API for real-time screening

 Below is a preview of the Streamlit application: